ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 tend to have very short expiration periods so it requires frequent reauthorization, also an issue with many hosts and/or a long set of tasks.

-We recommend in such environments to setup a secure environment for Ansible itself but still allow it to use an 'automation user' that does not require such measures.
+In such environments we recommend securing around Ansible's execution but still allow it to use an 'automation user' that does not require such measures.
 This is something Tower/AWX excels at by setting up RBAC access to inventory and job execution.

 .. _docs_contributions: